The Little Whirlwind: Production

 Much of the animation of the big tornado is taken from the 1935 Mickey Mouse cartoon The Band Concert.

-The Little Whirlwind was the debut for a newly updated Mickey Mouse design: Mickey was given ears that worked in perspective (in lieu of his traditional, unchanging circles for ears), in addition to a slimmer body, larger head, hands and feet as well as buck teeth (the latter lasting for just two shorts; Canine Caddy was the other), and the absence of a tail.
+The Little Whirlwind was the debut for a newly updated Mickey Mouse design: Mickey was given ears that worked in perspective (in lieu of his traditional, unchanging circles for ears), in addition to a slimmer body, larger head, hands and feet as well as buck teeth (the latter lasting for just two shorts; Canine Caddy was the other).
 This cosmetic change was relatively short-lived, and only lasted for the duration of World War II.
+The short also temporarily removed Mickey's tail for the same reason.